 Standard and Optional Features

 All models but the 320i can be spec'd with optional Sport, Luxury and M Sport "lines" with special exterior, interior and even performance extras.
-The Luxury Line includes unique leather upholstery choices, 18-inch multi-spoke alloy wheels, an M steering wheel, special interior trim choices, the premium package (described below) and pearl gloss trim finishers.
+The Luxury Line includes unique leather upholstery choices, 18-inch multi-spoke alloy wheels, an M steering wheel, special interior trim choices, the premium package, and pearl gloss trim finishers.
 The Sport Line includes sports seats, anthracite headliner, a choice of high-gloss black interior trim, brushed aluminum trim or dark burl walnut wood trim, unique leather options, an M Sport steering wheel and black door mirror caps.
 To the Sport Line's features, the M Sport Package adds shadowline exterior trim, an aggressive body kit, an M Sport Suspension, adaptive dampers, and unique exterior colors and interior leathers.

-The Cold Weather package features heated front and rear seats, a heated steering wheel and retractable headlight washers.
+The Cold Weather package includes heated rear seats, heated front seats, and a heated steering wheel.